$3.4B Lost: Why Cross-Chain Bridges Are DeFi's Weakest Link

 Signature Verification Failures represent the most devastating category, accounting for $1.2 billion in losses.
 These attacks typically exploit weaknesses in multi-signature wallet implementations or validator key management, allowing attackers to forge legitimate withdrawal signatures.

-Smart Contract Vulnerabilities have resulted in $847 million in damages, often stemming from logic errors in bridge contract code, reentrancy attacks, or improper input validation.
+Smart Contract Vulnerabilities have resulted in $847 million in damages, often stemming from logic errors in bridge contract code, reentrancy attacks, or improper input validation — attack patterns also seen in flash loan exploits across DeFi protocols.
 These vulnerabilities are particularly dangerous because they can be exploited repeatedly until discovered and patched.

 Oracle Manipulation attacks have stolen $423 million by exploiting price feed dependencies or cross-chain message validation systems.
-Attackers manipulate external data sources to trigger illegitimate withdrawals or inflate asset values.
+Attackers manipulate external data sources — including Chainlink oracle price feeds — to trigger illegitimate withdrawals or inflate asset values.

 Access Control Breaches emerged as a dominant threat in 2025, responsible for $1.46 billion in losses across just 8 incidents in Q1 2025 alone — representing over 70% of all funds lost that quarter.
-These attacks typically involve compromised administrative keys or insider threats.
+These attacks typically involve compromised administrative keys or insider threats — a risk category closely related to unlimited token approvals that persist in wallets long after users stop interacting with a protocol.

 A concerning trend is the rise of off-chain incidents, which now account for 56.5% of attacks and 80.5% of funds lost.
 This shift highlights how bridge security extends beyond smart contract code to include infrastructure, key management, and operational security.